gabrielcedran/from-figma-to-react/README.md

 #### Creating the project with ViteJS

-`yarn create vite`, name the project, choose the framework you want to use (react, vue, etc) and whether you want to use TS or vanilla JS.
+`yarn create vite` or `npm create vite@latest`, name the project, choose the framework you want to use (react, vue, etc) and whether you want to use TS or vanilla JS.

 _by default vite does not install the dependencies to allow you to choose the dependency manager you want_

+## Tailwind CSS

+First add the dependencies `npm install -D tailwindcss postcss autoprefixer` and then initialize tailwindcss `npx tailwindcss init -p` (-p is used to create the postcss config file as well).

+Next, instruct tailwind where to find the content files in our application (where the tailwind classes will be located).
+Inside the `tailwind.config.cjs`, locate the content property and add the entry `'./src/**/*.tsx'`.

+Create the `global.css` file and import tailwind's `base`, `utilities` and `components` (refer to commit) and import in the main application component.

+`Postcss` is a css bundler to enable tailwind to work within our project

+`Autoprefixer` is a library to automatically add the prefixes of functionalities that only work for specific browsers (e.g --webkit, --moz, etc).

+_vitejs is integrated with postcss out of the box.
+Whenever it identifies the `postcss.config.cjs` file in the root path, it automatically does what it has to do_

+To ease development, make sure to have `Tailwind CSS IntelliSense` and `PostCSS Language Support` plugins installed in your VSC.

 ### Figma notes